All Episodes

 Well, it was sad.

-These guys say they can't walk away, can't walk over the money, the applause, the cheers, the uh, yeah, it is terribly sad.
+These guys had they can't walk away, can't walk over the money, the applause, the cheers, the well, you know, it is terribly sad.

 Very, very sad.

-Um sad Chicago Bears, for those of you Bears fans, uh, you got a coach that doesn't think quarterback matters.
+Speaking of sad Chicago Bears, for those of you Bears fans, you got a coach that doesn't think quarterback matters, Lovey Smith.

 And of course, they did go to the Super Bowl with Grossman, but Grossman was not the reason.

-I can remember Lovey Smith press conference, the quarterback position, and he talk about it as though it was just any other position on the field.
+I remember Lovey Smith press conference, the quarterback position, and he'd talk about it as though it was just any other position on the field.

-The Bears So after the action yesterday, the word spread the Bears might rethink calling McNabb come in.
+So after the action yesterday, the word spread that Bears might rethink, calling McNabb to come in.

 We're not bringing anybody in.

-So I you Bears fans, I feel for you.
+So you Bears fans, I feel for you.

 But Lovey's being consistent.